mohammad-sky/rocketchat-connector/README.md

 when contributing to code please make an issue for that before making your changes so that we can have a discussion before implementation.

+# Give it a star

+If this program was useful to you, please give this program a star so that others can use this program